Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Introduction

-Although the advent of DQN based RL was a major break-through in applications to systems with continuous state-space, their utility to systems with continuous action-space was still limited.
+Although the advent of DQN based RL was a major breakthrough in applications to systems with continuous state-space, their utility to systems with continuous action-space was still limited.
 Another approach to solving the RL problem is by employing policy gradient (PG), where instead of evaluating the value functions to find an optimal policy, the optimal policy is evaluated directly.
-This approach is particularly well-suited to deal with problems where both the state space and the action space are continuous.
-For instance, Petsagkourakis et al. applied the PG algorithm to find the optimal policy for a batch bioprocess by using principles of transfer learning [26].
-However, PG methods suffer from the drawback of noisy gradients due to high variance leading to slow convergence.
-Actor-critic Methods reduces this low variance gradient estimates by exploiting a critic network and has been the widely used framework for dealing with continuous action spaces.
-DDPG is one of the actor-critic algorithms that has celebrated a huge success [27].
+This approach is particularly well-suited to deal with problems where both the state and action spaces are continuous.
+For instance, Petsagkourakis et al. applied the PG algorithm to find the optimal policy for a batch bioprocess by using principles of transfer learning \cite{Petsagkourakis2020ReinforcementOptimization}.
+However, PG methods suffer from the drawback of noisy gradients due to high variance, leading to slow convergence.
+Actor-critic methods reduce this low variance gradient estimates by exploiting a critic network and has been the widely used framework for dealing with continuous action spaces.
+In this connection, Deep Deterministic Policy Gradient (DDPG)is one of the actor-critic algorithms that has celebrated a huge success \cite{Lillicrap2015Continuous}.
 Indeed, DDPG was the first efficient algorithm used to solve high dimensional continuous control tasks.
-It effectively combines the architecture of DQN and deterministic policy gradient (DPG).
-Recent works have shown the application of DDPG algorithm for chemical process control as well.
-For example, Maet al. have proposed a DDPG based controller for the control of semi-batch polymerization [28], Spielberg et al. has applied the DDPG algorithm for SISO and MIMO linear systems [29, 30].
-For a detailed review of the application of RL for chemical control problems, the readers are referred to [31, 19, 32, 33]
+It effectively combines the architecture of DQN and deterministic policy gradient (DPG).{ Recent works} have shown the application of the DDPG algorithm for chemical process control as well.
+For example, Ma et al. have proposed a DDPG based controller for the control of semi-batch polymerisation \cite{Ma2019ContinuousLearning}, Spielberg et al. has applied the DDPG algorithm for SISO and MIMO linear systems \cite{spielberg2020deep}.
+Recent work by Yoo et al. proposed a modified DDPG based controller for stable learning and reward function design for the control of batch polymerisation process \cite{yoo2021reinforcement}.
+For a detailed review of the application of RL for chemical control problems, the readers are referred to \cite{spielberg2019toward,nian2020review,shin2019reinforcement}.